 An example of this analysis is given in Table 1, where static and dynamic behaviours of other objects (including other road users) that the ADS is reasonably expected to encounter within the ODD are described.
-In the case of vehicles, this includes behaviours such as "acceleration", "deceleration", "cut-in"; for pedestrians, examples of dynamic behaviours include "crossing road", "walking on sidewalk", etc. Some of these behaviours may involve nominal situations (e.g., lead vehicle deceleration at a rate reasonably expected in light of traffic and other circumstances within the bounds of physical limitations) while others may involve critical situations (e.g., sudden cut-ins or unpredictable pedestrian or cyclist behaviour, including behaviours that may violate local traffic laws such as crossing a road outside a designated cross walk).
+In the case of vehicles, this includes behaviours such as "acceleration", "deceleration", "cut-in"; for pedestrians, examples of dynamic behaviours include "crossing road", "walking on sidewalk", etc. Some of these behaviours may involve nominal situations (e.g., lead vehicle deceleration at a rate reasonably expected in light of traffic and other circumstances within the bounds of physical limitations (e.g., sudden cut-ins or unpredictable pedestrian or cyclist behaviour, including behaviours that may violate local traffic laws such as crossing a road outside a designated cross walk).

 The behaviour of other road users and the condition of physical objects within the ODD may fall at any point along a continuum of likelihood.
-For example, deceleration by other vehicles may range from what is expected and reasonable in the traffic circumstances, to unreasonable but somewhat likely rapid deceleration, to extremely unlikely (e.g., a sudden cut-in combined with full braking on a clear high-speed road).
-The analysis of the ODD and reasonably expected driving situations within the ODD should make distinctions that include an estimate of the likelihood of situations to ensure that the ADS's performance is evaluated based on response to reasonably likely occurrences involving nominal, critical and failure situations but not on the expectation that the
+For example, deceleration by other vehicles may range from what is expected and reasonable in the traffic circumstances, to unreasonable but somewhat likely rapid deceleration, to

-&lt;sup>7; E.g., AVSC Best Practice for Describing an Operational Design Domain: Conceptual Framework and Lexicon; and A Framework for Automated Driving System Testable Cases and Scenarios (NHTSA).
+6; E.g., AVSC Best Practice for Describing an Operational Design Domain: Conceptual Framework and Lexicon; and A Framework for Automated Driving System Testable Cases and Scenarios (NHTSA).

-&lt;sup>8 E.g. BSI PAS 1883:2020 Operational Design Domain (ODD) taxonomy for an automated driving system (ADS) - Specification
+7 E.g. BSI PAS 1883:2020 Operational Design Domain (ODD) taxonomy for an automated driving system (ADS) - Specification